First bricks laid for Ram temple, Modi says long wait over

 AIMIM chief Asaduddin Owaisi said the prime minister's participation at the bhoomi pujan went against the Constitution, and marked the victory of majoritariansim.
 "Today is a victory of Hindutva over secularism," he said.

-Last November, the Supreme Court paved the way for the construction of the Ram temple at the site where the 16th century Babri mosque was demolished in December 1992.
-While allotting the Ram Janmabhoomi site for a temple to be built by a trust, it ordered that a five-acre site should be found elsewhere in Ayodhya for a new mosque.
+Last November, the Supreme Court ruled that a Ram temple can be build at the site where the 16th century Babri mosque was demolished in December 1992.
+While allotting the Ram Janmabhoomi site for a temple to be built by a trust, it ordered that a five-acre plot should be found elsewhere in Ayodhya for a new mosque.

 ALSO READ